 During the 1920s, a series of vaccination campaigns helped curb successive waves of the disease.
 For example, a 1920 smallpox outbreak led to 80 per cent of school-aged children being vaccinated in just six months.

-By the early 1930s, the isolation hospital fell out of use due to a decline in smallpox (the disease was officially declared as eradicated in 1980 by the World Health Organization, as a direct result of global vaccination).
+By the early 1930s, the isolation hospital fell out of use due to a decline in smallpox (though the disease was not officially declared as eradicated until 1980 by the World Health Organization; its eradication was a direct result of global vaccination).

 The buildings on the Slocan site were repurposed into a tuberculosis (TB) preventorium for children, which opened in 1931.